 A large bird flew out of here.
-It was all very ‘Game of Thrones’…
+It was all a bit ‘Game of Thrones’…

 Here and there the sky shows through chimneys, windows and decayed stairwells.

-Just up the hill is Peathill Kirk where old and new towers stand side by side (and phone reception is great).
+Just up the hill sits Peathill Kirk, where old and new towers stand side by side and, unsightly as it is, mobile phone reception is great.